-Feeling the after-effects of a hectic festive season?
-Sometimes, the best remedy is picking up your Polaroid camera for a post-holiday de-stress.
+Feeling the after-effects of a hectic start to the year?
+Sometimes, the best remedy is picking up your Polaroid camera for a January de-stress.
 Here’s a guide on how to brighten your photography game by shooting with your instant camera in the winter’s light, on cloudy days, and indoors.

 Capture sunny winter days.